This is the second update for this case study. Here’s the main idea:

 So the first set of keywords had about 50% as informational so we will have a better ratio, closer to half and half.

-I’m generally in favor of the low competition and low search volume keywords.
+I’m generally in favor of the low competition and low search volume keywords (improve your keyword search results).
 So that’s what I suggested.